SOBotics/Boson/docs/commands.md

        @Boson track stackoverflow questions 180

+ - Tracking all the new answers posted on Meta Stack Overflow every 1 hr (3600 seconds) and naming the tracker as `MSO_tracker`

+       @Boson track meta.stackoverflow answers 3600 --name MSO_tracker

  - Tracking the next comment every 500 seconds on PostId 93696 (in this case, a question) on the workplace (highest voted post on that site)

        @Boson track comments 500 -f POST_ID -v 93696